jonemo/blog.jonasneubert.com/_posts/2019-10-29-ladder-logic.md

 Second, you can't use your favorite programming software; instead you will be using the one programming software that the vendor of your PLC provides.

 For my Pycon 2019 presentation about PLCs I brought a PLC on stage for a live demo of PLC programming.
-Like I wrote above, each brand of PLC has its own custom programming software.
+Like I wrote above, each brand of PLC has its own custom programming software, which is why it made sense to chose the brand of PLC for the demo specifically for being "live demo friendly".
-Since I wanted to live-code some ladder logic on the presentation screen, I chose the brand of PLC for this demo (Automation Direct's "Productivity" product line) specifically because the programming software that comes with it is comparatively simple user interface.
+After reviewing ~20 PLC programming softwares I settled on buying a PLC from [Automation Direct's](https://www.automationdirect.com) "Productivity" product line because the programming software that comes with it has a comparatively simple user interface.

 ## Ladders, rungs, hot rails, coils, ...